UFC 198: Werdum vs Miocic: Predictions & Analysis

 A few statistical edges stand out.
 Barberena throws significantly more leather — a 2.6 sig. strike per minute gap.
 Alves is far more active with takedowns, averaging 1.3 more per 15 minutes.
 Barberena has tighter striking defense, making opponents miss more often.

-**The Pick: Warlley Alves over Bryan Barberena.** We're leaning Alves here at 70%, a solid but not overwhelming edge.
-Notably, the betting market has Barberena at 17% implied while our model sees 30% — a 12-point disagreement that could signal value.
+The Pick: Warlley Alves over Bryan Barberena.
+The model gives Alves a slight nod at 63% — this could easily go either way.
+Notably, the betting market has Barberena at 17% implied while our model sees 37% — a 19-point disagreement that could signal value.

 Demian Maia vs Matt Brown